Upcycle some old cardboard tubes into a set of paper roll spider puppets. This is a simple cardboard DIY toy kids can make.

 These spider puppets are a craft I’ve been meaning to update for a long time but haven’t gotten around to it.
 I thought of them this week when I shared our 3D paper spiders and our felt spiders from the Sewing Simple Softies book.

-So, even though it means going into a bit of spider craft overkill, (I know — it’s not even Halloween), I decided to reshare them at last today.
+So, even though it means going into a bit of spider craft overkill, I decided to reshare them at last today.

 The girls had a lot of fun with this project.
 You can tell that by the sheer number of spiders we made.
 Literally, a king’s court of spiders.